Views: 0 Author: Site Editor Publish Time: 2026-01-19 Origin: Site

 Airflow is blocked

-Temperature rises too quickly
+The temperature rises too quickly

 These features protect both the user and the device, and they are strong indicators of product reliability.